sparkflows/sparkflows-docs/docs/user-guide/connectors/save-cassandra.rst

 Fire Insights has a processor that allows you to connect with Cassandra.
 Apache Cassandra is a distributed NoSQL database designed for handling large amounts of data.

-Setting Up A Connection To Cassandra Database
+Setting Up a Connection to Cassandra Database
 ---------------------------------------

-* Connection To Cassandra Database can be setup as below.
+* The connection to Cassandra Database can be setup as below.
-* Connection can be setup Globally at application level using **Administration->Connections** option.
+* The connection can be setup Globally at application level using **Administration->Connections** option.
 It can also be setup locally for a Project.

 .. figure:: ../../_assets/tutorials/cassandra/cassandra-connection.png
    :alt: Connectors
-   :width: 80%
+   :width: 60%

 * **Connection Type:** Select **Cassandra** in the **Connection Type** dropdown.
-* **Connection Name:** Enter a Identifier for the connection in **Connection Name**.
+* **Connection Name:** Enter an Identifier for the connection in **Connection Name**.
-* **URL:** Enter Cassandra database url.
+* **URL:** Enter the Cassandra database URL.
-* **Usename:** Enter login username to access the Cassandra database.
+* **Usename:** Enter the login username to access the Cassandra database.
-* **Password:** Enter login password to access the Cassandra database.
+* **Password:** Enter the login password to access the Cassandra database.
 * **Title:** Enter a Title for the Cassandra connection.
 * **Description:** Enter a Description for the Cassandra connection.